 Exception is an error that occurs in runtime and typically breaks normal execution flow.
-JetBrains Rider allows you to effectively debug application exceptions: you can explicitly tell the debugger to suspend the program execution when an exception of a particular type is thrown.
-JetBrains Rider stops the execution right after the exception occurs (before any exception handling is run) allowing you to examine program stack frames.
+JetBrains Rider allows you to effectively debug application exceptions: you can explicitly tell the debugger to suspend the program execution when any unhandled exception or an exception of a particular type is thrown.
+JetBrains Rider stops the execution right after the exception occurs (before any exception handling is run) allowing you to examine program's stack frames.

 To debug an exception of a particular type, you should create a special exception breakpoint.
 Unlike line breakpoints, exception breakpoints are assigned not to a certain line of code, but to a certain exception type (e.g., in case of C#, it can be any type inherited from the

 To add an exception breakpoint